How is Zeffy free?

 • The maximum number of days during which tickets may be sold.

-• Whether or not there is a fee to apply for a raffle license and if yes, how much it is.
+• Is there a fee to apply for a raffle license, and how much is it?

-• Licenses need to specify if they are valid for one raffle or for a certain number of raffles during a period of no more than one year.
+• Licenses must specify if they are valid for one raffle or a certain number of raffles for no more than one year.

 • The county or municipality has to act on a license application within 30 days from the date of application.

-All of your nonprofit’s net proceeds from any raffle you host must be used by your nonprofit and go towards your mission.
+It’s good to know that all of your nonprofit’s entire net proceeds from any raffle you host must be used by your nonprofit and go towards your mission.

 Can you sell raffle tickets online in Illinois using Zeffy’s ticketing forms?